 Successful application of clinical information and research in telehealth requires coordination across the increasing number of technology players.
 As Yaw Fellin, Vice President, Product and Solutions, Clinical Effectiveness stresses, “addressing this ‘last mile’ of virtual care will be an industry priority in 2023, starting with a focus on scaling the latest evidence-based care standards to foster alignment among stakeholders, including tech developers, patients, and providers.”

-Patient communication will become more personalised and accessible
+Patient communication will become more personalized and accessible

-Providers will need to be mindful of the need for customised, inclusive educational content for patients in both virtual and traditional healthcare environments.
-Jason Burum, General Manager, Provider Segment, Clinical Effectiveness sees a new wave of personalised digital content emerging to support patients navigating their own health journeys.
-“In 2023, expect to see investment in outreach solutions that can deliver more personalised and inclusive educational content that better reflect diversity of patients in age, gender, race, family structure and more.”
+Providers will need to be mindful of the need for customized, inclusive educational content for patients in both virtual and traditional healthcare environments.
+Jason Burum, General Manager, Provider Segment, Clinical Effectiveness sees a new wave of personalized digital content emerging to support patients navigating their own health journeys.
+“In 2023, expect to see investment in outreach solutions that can deliver more personalized and inclusive educational content that better reflect diversity of patients in age, gender, race, family structure and more.”

 2. Sculpting a complete patient story through compliance and specialty medicine

 The goal of mapping a holistic patient journey is nothing new, but in 2023, you can expect to see significant headway thanks to a couple of emerging factors.

 Improved data coding and interoperability will facilitate clear, accurate health documentation

 COVID-19 has had a massive impact on the patient story, leaving millions of patients navigating questions of prevention, the long-term impact, and how prior infection will intersect with pre-existing chronic conditions.
 The value of a complete and precise health record is critical to accurate reflection of the severity and risk of illness—but also to population health management, quality metric reporting, and the success of value-based care relationships.